ct-uzhyk-av/nonces-in-oop/README.md

 # nonces-in-oop
-composer package that implements Wordpress Nonces
+composer package that implements Wordpress Nonces in an object orientated environment